Reclaim overpaid council tax

 Moved home since 1993?
 Check if you're owed £100+ back

 Many people aren't aware they pay council tax a month (or sometimes a year) ahead.
 This means it's common to be in credit when you move home.
 If so, you are entitled to this money back – but often you need to claim it, and many don't.
-This brand-new guide explains how to check if you're owed and claim if you are.
+This guide explains how to check if you're owed and claim if you are.

 In this guide